Matt Duchene: Dallas Stars

+On June 19, 2025, the Dallas Stars announced that they had signed Duchene to a four-year contract extension that runs through the 2028–29 season.

 International play

 Duchene made his international debut at the 2008 World U-17 Hockey Challenge.
 He scored ten points in six games to help Team Ontario to a gold medal.
 The same year, he was named to Canada's under-18 team for the 2008 IIHF World U18 Championships in April and was selected as captain at the 2008 Ivan Hlinka Memorial Tournament in August; he won gold at both tournaments.
 Playing in his second major junior season, Duchene participated in Canada's junior camp ahead of the 2009 World Junior Championships, but was ultimately cut from the team's final roster.

 Following his rookie season in the NHL, Duchene was named to the senior Canadian team's roster for the 2010 IIHF World Championship in Germany.
 He made his full international debut, recording a goal and an assist, in a 5–1 preliminary round win against Italy on May 8, 2010.
 Duchene finished the tournament with four goals for seven points in seven games after Canada was eliminated in the quarter-final by Russia.

 Duchene was again added to Canada's World Championship team for the 2011 edition of the tournament following the Avalanche's failure to make the 2011 playoffs.
 He was unable to repeat his point scoring performance from the previous year, going scoreless in seven games as Canada finished in fifth place.

 After signing an NHL lock-out contract in Switzerland with HC Ambrì-Piotta in 2012, Duchene was added to Canada's roster for the annual 2012 Spengler Cup.
 In four games, Duchene scored five points and was selected as the centre to the All-Star Team in helping his nation win the Spengler Cup for the first time since 2007.

 On January 7, 2014, Duchene was named to the Canadian roster for participation at the 2014 Winter Olympics in Sochi.
 He was initially used as Canada's extra forward or as a healthy scratch in Canada's round robin stage, though after a tournament-ending knee injury to John Tavares suffered in the quarter-finals, Duchene was inserted as the fourth line centre for the tournament semi-final, as well as Canada's gold medal-winning game against Sweden on February 23.

 At the 2015 World Championship, where Canada won the gold medal for the first time since 2007 with a perfect 10–0 record, Duchene finished in a tie for third in scoring with four goals and eight assists.